 DALIT NATION takes its name from the self-determined name Dalit’s use instead of the term Untouchable.
 It means broken people, broken under caste but still determined to survive.
-In that spirit DALIT NATION is the transmedia campaign bringing together scholars, artists, and activists with one goal: Eradicate Caste.
-It comes out of the work of filmmaker Thenmozhi Soundararajan’s current production: Touchable: The Journey from Untouchable to Dalit.
-This blog will have updates on the production of the film, as well as feature current writing about the intersection with caste and other transnational issues.
+In that spirit DALIT NATION is the blog of Thenmozhi Soundararajan.
+In addition to her own writings and work, it brings together scholars, artists, and activists with one goal: Eradicate Caste.
+Below are some of our contributors